COMPANION TO CANTO XL

 - Karxedonion Basileos – H. “[of the] King of Carthaginians.”
 As Achilles Fang pointed out, “Karxedonion Basileos” is derived from the title of Hanno’s narrative (“ΑΝΝΩΝΟΣ ΚΑΡΧΗΔΟΝΙΩΝ ΒΑΣΙΛΕΩΣ ΠΕΡΙΠΛΟΥΣ” - “the periplus of Hanno, the king of Carthaginians”).
 “Basileos” is a genitive and should be replaced by “Basileus”, a nominative (Fang I: 61-2).

-- temple – The Phoenician temple to Baal in Carthage (Terrell 224).
+- temple – The Phoenician temple to Baal in Carthage where Hanno deposited the tablet recounting his voyage to Africa.